pawel002/Raytracing/README.md

 - Variables describing output image such as resolution, max ray depth and number of samples per pixel (aliasing).
 - Button which can be used to clear the scene (it should clear automatically, but sometimes it does not) and a render button.
 - By pressing T, Y, R user can resepectively actiave progressive rendering, turn it off and reset the buffer.

+User can load a custom scene using the file called "custom.txt" placed in src/main/resources/customScene and editing values.
+To render this scene one can simply select "custom" in the scene selector.
+The "/" character makes the parser skip this line.

 ## Renders
 All renders are available as scenes.